rosbas/twitch_queue_bot/readme.md

 This abomination is the work of Codex.
-The code is definitely not plesent to the eyes, at least it works lmao.
+The code is definitely not pleasant to the eyes, at least it works lmao.

 <p align="center">
   <img src="samples/index.png" alt="Control Panel Screenshot" width="600">